gradientspace/geometry3Sharp/README.md

 ViRGiS Geometry supports transparent conversion with Unity types.

 > [!NOTE]
 >All VirgisGeometry primitives are available as double types.
-Using these types to hold and manipulate data - onlt convertign to Unity Vectors and Meshes for presentation - retains the precision of the data!
+Using these types to hold and manipulate data and only converting to Unity Vectors and Meshes for the actual presentation, retains the precision of the data!

 ViRGiS Geometry has the following Primitive types mostly implemented as Structs:
 - `Vector2d, 2f, 2i, 3d, 3f, 3i, 4d, 4f`